Skip to main content

 • Engineered adhesive layer — proper bond, clean edge retention

-• 10-year to lifetime warranty from both manufacturer and installer
+• Lifetime warranty from both manufacturer and installer

 Side-by-Side Breakdown